zacharydanger/leftnode.com/_posts/2012-06-29-symfony2-restful-bundle.md

     }

-The `renderResource()` method will automatically determine to use the user.json.twig, user.xml.twig, or user.html.twig view depending on the first content type the client accepts.
+The `renderResource()` method will automatically determine to use the user.json.twig, user.xml.twig, or user.html.twig view depending on the first content type the client accepts (you are not constrained to using these types only, of course).
 The .twig extension will automatically be added as well.
 By default `renderResource()` responds with a 200 OK HTTP status code.

 There are two variations to the `renderResource()` method: `renderCreatedResource()` and `renderAcceptedResource()`. `renderCreatedResource()` will respond with a 201 Created HTTP status code, and `renderAcceptedResource()` will respond with a 202 Accepted HTTP status code.